-Connect the AC adaptor to the computer or disable the Sleep and Charge function.
+Connect the AC adaptor to the computer or disable

-Problem Procedure External devices connected to the compatible ports do Some external devices might not work when connected to a compatible port if the Sleep and Charge function is enabled. not work when connected to a compatible port.
-Reconnect the external device after turning the computer ON. companible port.
+Problem Procedure External devices connected to the compatible ports do Some external devices might not work when connected to a compatible port if the Sleep and Charge function is enabled. not work when connected to a Reconnect the external device after turning the computer ON. compatible port.
 If the external device still does not work, connect device to an USB port that does not have the Sleep and Charge function or change to disable the Sleep and Charge function.
 The "USB Wakeup function" does not work.
 When Sleep and Charge function is enabled, the "USB WakeUp" function does not work for ports that support the Sleep and Charge function.
 In that case, use an USB port that does not have the USB Sleep and Charge function or change to disable Sleep and Charge function.